dart-lang/site-www/src/_guides/language/evolution.md

   control how a class or mixin can be used.
 * [Switch expressions][], a new form of multi-way branching allowed where expressions are expected.
-* [If-case causes][], a new conditional construct that matches a value against a pattern and executes the then or else branch depending on whether the pattern matches.
+* [If-case clauses][], a new conditional construct that matches a value against a pattern and executes the then or else branch, depending on whether the pattern matches.

 Dart 3.0 also introduced a few breaking language changes: